What is Lark Camp?

 Is there phone reception?
 Wifi?
 Electricity?

-Phone receptivity is extremely limited at Lark Camp; some Verizon customers may be able to get a phone call out, but there’s not enough reception to read email.
+Phone receptivity is extremely limited at Lark Camp; some Verizon customers may be able to get a phone call out, but even then, there’s not enough reception to read email.
 There is NO Wifi at all.
 There are outlets in most camp common buildings (but not cabins) where you can charge a device, but they’re popular; some folks bring battery chargers or solar chargers to avoid discharging devices that double as recorders.
-If you know you need to phone home, you can search online for “domestic calling cards for pay phones” to purchase phone cards and use the pay phones in Camps One and Two.
+The payphones in Camps One and Two have been removed.
 (The Administration Office has resources for real emergencies.)

 Can I carpool to Lark Camp?

 The Mendocino Woodlands asks us to carpool when possible to reduce the number of cars in the park.
-If you have need of a ride or have one to offer, use the rideshare board to post your request/offer and check back frequently.
-Lark Camp & Lark Traditional Arts make the rideshare board available to you, but are not responsible for finding rides or monitoring the board.
-Once you’ve made your ride connection, let us know so we can remove your rideshare board post![LINK]
+If you have need of a ride or have one to offer, you can use the Lark Camp Group page on Facebook to make contact with other Larkies.

 What discomforts & health hazards should I know about?

 Life at Lark Camp is rustic and hilly.
-The Mendocino Woodlands have mosquitoes, dust, and poison oak.
+The Mendocino Woodlands have mosquitoes, yellow jackets, dust, and poison oak.
 Bring whatever repellent works best for you, allergy medication if you have dust allergies, and learn how to identify poison oak.
 Nothing in the State Park is paved – be prudent and bring comfortable footwear for walking on dirt paths!
+BRING A FLASHLIGHT OR HEADLAMP!
 Contact email@example.com if you have questions.

 Is it true that I can get a massage at camp?